FishKeepingAnswers.com is reader-supported. When you buy through links on our site we may earn a commission.

 There are two main symptoms to look out for if you suspect your oscar may have Ich.
 They are;

 At first, an Oscar may only have one or two spots.
 These often go unnoticed.
-The spots look like small bits of sand or grains of salt.
+The white spots look like small bits of sand or grains of salt.
 The number of spots can rapidly increase if left untreated and an Oscar can quickly be covered in spots over its entire body.

 Rubbing against rocks and decorations

-Some scientists believe the white spots may be itchy to the fish, much like a mosquito bite in a human.
+Some scientists believe the white spots may be itchy to the fish, much like a mosquito bite on a human.
 The rubbing action may be the Oscar trying to relieve the itchiness or rub off the cysts.

 How To Treat Oscar Fish With Ich